StupidJaosn/gpu-video-wallpaper/readme.md

 # video-wallpaper

+Small changes to make it better for my own personal use.

 Run a video as an animated live wallpaper on your Ubuntu/Debian-based Linux desktop with dual/multiple monitor support.

 You can either run the application through its GUI or via the command line.